tas2026/tas2026.github.io/_pages/home.md

 - **Abstracts (1 page):** for sharing ideas (non-archival only).
 - **Submission site:** [EasyChair](https://easychair.org/conferences/?conf=fss26).
 - **Review process:** Each submission will be reviewed by members of the program committee for relevance, soundness, and potential to stimulate discussion.

 ### Important Dates
-The "Preferred" submission round, with the option to be included in the AAAI proceedings:
 - **Submission deadline:** September 1, 2026
 - **Author notification:** September 15, 2026
 - **Camera Ready deadline:** September 29, 2026